FREQUENTLY ASKED QUESTIONS

 The answer is generally YES!!!!
 You will never know until you give it a go.
 The beauty of Class Clowns is we have professional comedians to give you some feedback about your material which can help you figure that out.
 What is the actual worst thing that could happen?
 People laugh at you?
 Yep, that’s the point.

-All workshops are available to a maximum of 18 participants, allocated on a first-in basis.
+For the Competition, all workshops are available to a maximum of 18 participants, allocated on a first-in basis.
+For a Crash Course workshop, we generally cap attendance at 25 students.

-Class Clowns workshops involve participants performing their 3-5 minute routine to the other registered participants and our mentor, a professional comedian.
+Generally, participants perform their 3-5 minute routine to the other registered participants and our mentor, a professional comedian.
 You will be given feedback on structure, content, language, stage presence and microphone technique to ensure you have the tools you need to perform your best material in front of a live audience.

 All you need is 3-5 minutes of material, ready to develop and hone with the help of a professional comedian.